gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ## Use Focus Branch Mode

 Focus Branch mode reduces Commit Graph noise when working on a specific branch or task.
-When enabled, the Commit Graph scopes itself to the branch you select.
+When enabled, the Commit Graph focuses on the branch you select.

 ### Enable Focus Branch Mode

 1. Open the Commit Graph.
-2. Open the scope menu in the Commit Graph header.
+2. Open the branch visibility menu in the Commit Graph header.
-3. Select a branch to focus.
+3. Select **Focus Branch**, then select a branch to focus.

+You can also right-click a branch and select **Focus on Branch**.

 While focused:

 - The Commit Graph follows the branch's first-parent history
 - The minimap zooms to the relevant commit range
 - Simplify Merge History applies automatically
-- Visual indicators show that the Commit Graph is scoped
+- The branch visibility menu shows the focused branch, with the tooltip "Showing *branch* Only"

+Focusing a branch is separate from scoping the Commit Graph to a worktree with **Scope to Worktree**.

 ---